The Safest and Most Dangerous Places in Capitol Hill, Denver, CO: Crime Maps and Statistics

 The Cost of Crime™ in Capitol Hill, Denver, CO

-The total projected cost of crime in Capitol Hill for 2025 is $34,877,764.
-This translates to approximately $1,289 per resident and $1,758 per household.
-On average, crime-related costs account for 1.9% of the median household income in Capitol Hill.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Capitol Hill for 2025 is $34,877,764, about $1,289 per resident and $1,758 per household.
+That equals 1.9% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.9%